- Home /

 - A property is foreclosed on by a financial institution.

-- A tenant's rent can't be increased by more than two per cent per year
+Until December 31, 2023 a tenant's rent can't be increased by more than two per cent per year.

 Who the rent cap applies to